bbauska/CAD101en/README.md

 Hello.
 Welcome to JavaScript APIs.

-After reading this section (part 8), you will be able to:
+After reading this section, you will be able to:

 -   Explain how to work with nodes,